-If the School meets the Florida Department of Education (FLDOE) criteria for Charter School Capital Outlay Funds, the School must submit a Capital Outlay Plan pursuant to the process required by FLDOE.
+If the School meets the Florida Department of Education (FLDOE) criteria for Charter School Capital Outlay Funds, the School must submit a Capital Outlay Plan for the expenditure of those funds at the beginning of each school year.
+The plan must be submitted on the prescribed FLDOE Form and must be signed by the Chair of the School's governing board.
+The completed form must be submitted to the Sponsor's budget office for signature and forwarding to the FLDOE.